Skip to content

 to fake government calls.

-Scammers posed as Chinese police, IRS agents, and DHS officials, threatening arrest and deportation. suss. flags the threat at 89% risk before they pick up the phone.
+Scammers posed as Chinese police, IRS agents, and DHS officials.
+Threats of arrest and deportation.
+Payments by wire and gift card.
+The suss.
+API scores this attack at 89% risk before the student ever picks up the phone.

-International students are the most targeted population on any campus.
-Here's how suss. protects them at the moment of contact.
+International students are the single most targeted population on any campus.
+Here is how suss. intervenes at the moment of contact.

 Attackers called USC students posing as Chinese police officers, IRS agents, and DHS officials.
 They spoofed official phone numbers to appear legitimate on caller ID.